Fact vs. Truth vs. Story

 Everything created by human endeavor will contain a mixture of truth and falsehood.
 This means everything is open to a Taoist to learn from.
 We learn as much truth reading a science fiction book as a science text book of nature.
 Everything ripples and contains reflections of our world.

 As a Taoist, it’s possible to learn everything you need with what is around you right now.
 You don’t need Masters, well thought out Ph.D. degrees or Leaders to teach you what is right.

 As an example:

 The Chinese government before 1990 worked to suppress the Taoist teachings.
-Yet they could never destroy Taoist teachings, as Taoist teachings are weaved into the fabric of society itself, you will find many references and aspects of Taoism even within western culture.
+They could never destroy Taoist teachings; as Taoist teachings are weaved into the fabric of society itself, you will find many references and aspects of Taoism even within the western culture.

-A Taoist embraces the negative as much as the positive since (think yin and yang) it all plays part to opening up our understanding and spreading truth.
+A Taoist embraces the negative as much as the positive since (think yin and yang) it all plays a part in opening up our understanding and spreading the truth.
 So the fact that the Chinese government once tried to suppress Taoist teachings also actually helped to serve to spread Taoism also.

 The world is always our teacher that all the lessons and truths are at our disposal: always.
-It’s just a matter of being open to seeing things for many perspectives, from many voices.
-Coming to our retreat or finding a Master might help speed up the learning curve but the information is already around you now to help open up doors.
+It’s just a matter of being open to seeing things from many perspectives, from many voices.
+Coming to our retreat or finding a master might help speed up the learning curve but the information is already around you now to help open up doors.